wahflz/openwrt-guides/compiling-kismet-capture.md

 # Compiling Kismet Capture for OpenWrt

-To follow this guide, you'll need to have access to a Debian-based Linux distro, Ubuntu on WSL works fine.
+To follow this guide, you'll need to have access to a Debian-based Linux distro.
+Ubuntu on WSL works fine.

 ## Prepare Build Environment
 Install packages for Debian system: